G-Node/g-node-portal/source/key_functions/terminology.rst

 Electrophysiology ( ePhys Objects )
 -----------------------------------

-    ePhys Objects should be used to represent the recorded (raw) electrophysiological data in a flexible, but consistent way.
-An original concept is described `here <http://neo.readthedocs.org/en/latest/core.html>`_, however we provide all descriptions down below for convenience. ePhys Objects directly represent raw data structure with data as arrays of numerical values with associated mandatory attributes (units, sampling frequency, etc.).
+    ePhys Objects are used to represent the recorded (raw) electrophysiological data in a flexible, but consistent way. ePhys Objects directly represent raw data structure with data as arrays of numerical values with associated mandatory attributes (units, sampling frequency, etc.).
+An original concept is described `here <http://neo.readthedocs.org/en/latest/core.html>`_, however we provide all descriptions down below for convenience.
 A good example :ref:`is described in the overview <overview_ephys>`.
 The overall data model for electrophysiology looks like this:

 .. image:: ../_static/ephys_om.png
     :width: 800 px